Whales are mammals, but many people think they are fish. Although there are similarities, there are also many differences.

 A whale’s tail is an altered version of the tail of land mammals, and vestigial rear limbs can still be seen.
 The connection with the hippopotamus, a semi-aquatic mammal, was discovered through the similar structure of the ankle bones of hippopotami and whales.

-Although sparse, whales have thick bristly hairs on their bodies and have continued to breathe air, with the nostrils migrating to the top of the head and repurposed as a blowhole erupts to heights of 30 feet or 10 meters.
+Although sparse, whales have thick bristly hairs on their bodies and have continued to breathe air, with the nostrils migrating to the top of the head and repurposed as a blowhole that can blow air and water to heights of 30 feet or 10 meters.

 If you are going on a whale-watching trip, it is best to be prepared.
 Find out more in this article.